Climate change is hurting U.S. corn farmers -- and your wallet

 "We're doing the best that we can in an uncertain climate and uncertain conditions," Gaesser, 64, says.
 "We live and die by the weather."

 Corn-producing states like Iowa, Illinois, Nebraska and Minnesota have been experiencing extreme weather for decades.
-Experts like Dr. Eugene Takle, a professor of climate science at the University of Iowa, attribute those extremes to climate change.
+Experts like Dr. Eugene Takle, a professor of climate science at Iowa State University, attribute those extremes to climate change.

 In 2012, farmers struggled to cope with a severe drought that limited production and sent corn prices up.
 While those dry extremes are decreasing lately, there's a new weather phenomenon making trouble: Rain.